SQream/sqream_docs/getting_started/hardware_guide.rst

  ::

-* When using SAN or NAS devices, SQream recommends approximately 5GB/s of burst throughput from storage per GPU.
+* When using NAS devices, SQream recommends approximately 5GB/s of burst throughput from storage per GPU.

 Balancing Cost and Performance
 --------------------------------